 Please join us from July 16-23, 2016 in Ely, Nevada as we celebrate our past 75 years and look forward into the future of caving.

 Welcome to the Great Basin of the American West!

-Partly cloudy with afternoon showers or thunderstorms.
-High 78F.
-Winds SSW at 5 to 10 mph.
+Partly cloudy in the morning followed by scattered thunderstorms in the afternoon.
+High near 80F.
+Winds SSW at 10 to 20 mph.
 Chance of rain 50%.

 Last updated on

 Nevada's Lovelock Cave is one of the most important classic sites of the Great Basin archaeological record because conditions of the cave are conducive to the preservation of organic and inorganic material.

 In 1911 two miners, David Pugh and James Hart, were hired to mine for bat guano from the cave.
 They removed a layer of guano estimated to be three to six feet deep and weighing about 250 tons.
 The miners were aware of the artifacts they were disturbing but, unfortunately, only the most interesting specimens were saved.
 Archaeologists were quickly alerted to the existence of the cave where they found 11 pre-historic duck decoys stored inside two woven baskets.

 The cave was placed on the National Register of Historic Places on May 24, 1984.
 It was the first major cave in the Great Basin to be excavated.